hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 * `current_run.plan` - The plan used in the current run.
 * `current_run.configuration_version` - The configuration used in the current run.
 * `current_run.configuration_version.ingress_attributes` - The commit information used in the current run.
+* `readme` - The most recent workspace README.md
+* `outputs` - The outputs for the most recently applied run.